SusovanMaisali/Ai-Driven-Crop-Disease-Detection-and-Management-System/README.md

 *   **Resolution:** Inputs are automatically scaled to `(128, 128, 3)` and normalized to `[0.0, 1.0]`.

 ### Dataset Origin
-The **PlantVillage Dataset** is an open-access repository of **54,306 images** of healthy and diseased plant leaves, introduced in *"Using Deep Learning for Image-Based Plant Disease Detection"* by Mohanty et al. (2016).
+The **PlantVillage Dataset** is an open-access repository of **54,306 images** of healthy and diseased plant leaves, introduced in *"Using Deep Learning for Image-Based Plant Disease Detection"* by keggle.com. .
 It covers 14 crop species and 26 diseases.

 ---